Beginners Kiteboarding Guide

 Step Six: Waterstarts

 This is the step where you apply all your kite skills to getting up on the board.
+But first, learn how to put the board on your feet here.
 Waterstarts can be challenging because it mixes kite skills with board skills.
 There are shortcuts to making this step easier!
-For example, we use a “Monster Door” board that makes it much easier to get up and riding.
+For example, we use a large board that makes it much easier to get up and riding.
 A big board also requires less power from the kite so it’s much safer.
 At this point we utilize the jetski to follow you when you do get up and riding.

 Step Seven: Riding -> Riding Upwind

 Your golden ticket is to ride upwind.
+Once you learn how to ride upwind, you will be safe to go out on your own.
 As soon as you get up on the board and can ride, we coach you on how to ride upwind.
 Once you can ride upwind you should be able to start going out on your own.
 What riding upwind means is that when you start from one point, you can go out and come back to that point.
 Utilizing a jetski in this step helps in multiple ways: it will get you away from other kiteboarders, it allows us to coach you while you ride, and if you ride downwind it saves your lesson time by getting you back upwind faster than you can walk.

 Step Eight: Transitions

 Once you’re staying upwind and making transitions, it’s time for the intermediate level of kiteboarding.
 This is one of the most exciting and fun stages of kiteboarding.
 At this point your kite control is quickly improving and you can work on fun new tricks like jumping and toeside riding.
 You’ll also be comfortable enough to take your kite gear to new spots.
+This beginners kiteboarding guide is to supplement your lessons.
 Some areas in the world require an “IKO Card” and one of the benefits of taking lessons from us is that when you are riding on your own we can provide you with an IKO Card.